This article is part of a series in collaboration with

 • Don’t ingest any stimulants like alcohol, caffeine, or spicy food before bed.

 • Don’t eat a big meal before bed.
 In fact, try and stop eating at least an hour before you hit the sack.
 Same goes for ingesting fluids, as a full bladder will wake you in the night.

 • Start a relaxing nighttime routine.
 Take a hot bath or shower before bed.

 • Read, don’t stream before bed.
-Even a few minutes of reading is correlated with stress reduction.
+Even a few minutes of reading is correlated with

 • Give tight muscles some much needed love by performing a gentle stretching routine or yoga.
 Like reading, yoga is correlated with a reduction in anxiety and stress and encouraging lowered heart rate, blood pressure and regulating breathing.